vmaleze/aws-sa-associate/4 - Databases.md

 * Clone is done with a one click button
 * Backtrack
   * You can bring your data back to the past really fast
-* Limit to 64 GB of ram
+* Always choose aurora when possible

 ### Redshift